cprime-engineering/cqa-demo/README.md

 ### Step 0: GitHub.

-If you are viewing this readme by any other means go to the canonical repository on [GitHub](https://github.com/cprime-labs/fibonacci-service-spring-boot) for the most up to date version of this repo.
+If you are viewing this readme by any other means go to the canonical repository on [GitHub](https://github.com/cprime-labs/cqa-demo) for the most up to date version of this repo.

-### Step 1: Launch Gitpod IDE.
+### Step 1: Launch Codespaces.

-* If you don't already have it installed we recommend using the [GitPod Browser Extension](https://www.gitpod.io/docs/browser-extension/).
-* On the home page for this repo, select the branch you want to base your work on then click 'GitPod'.
-Alternatively click this url https://gitpod.io/#https://github.com/cprime-labs/fibonacci-service-spring-boot
+* On the home page for this repo, select the branch you want to base your work on then click the '<> Code' dropdown.
+Select the codespaces tab and select 'Create codespace in the secondary menu on the branch you want to work on.
-* Gitpod will now launch.
+* Codespaces will now launch.

 ### Step 3: Run the tests.